I’m sure Miss Anna was a little impatient with her sister as she waited for her to get done in the hospital.

 Her left kidney recipient was a U.S. military veteran who was also on dialysis for the past two years.
 We recently got a letter from him telling us that his health is good and that he cherishes the gift Abigail gave him.
 We hope to meet him soon.

-Abigail’s liver was transplanted into an 8 year old boy.
+Abigail’s liver was transplanted into an 8-year-old boy.
 It has been told to us that he was able to return back to school after his transplant and is having a good time being a lively kid again.
-Without Abigail’s liver this boy’s life would have been short and a lot of it would be spent in the hospital.

 Abigail was able to donate one cornea which gave sight to a 9 yr old in the Pacific Northwest.
 That child is able to see because of her gift.